Star Fox 64: Gameplay

 Star Fox 64 is a 3D rail shooter game in which the player controls one of the vehicles piloted by Fox McCloud, usually an Arwing.
 Most of the game takes place in "Corridor Mode", which forces Fox's vehicle down an on-rails path straight forward through the environment.
 In Corridor Mode, the player's vehicle can be maneuvered around the screen to dodge obstacles and can also perform a somersault to get behind enemies or dodge projectiles.
 The Arwing is also capable of deflecting enemy fire while performing a spinning maneuver called a "barrel roll" (actually an aileron roll in real-life aviation terms).
 The Arwing and Landmaster can charge up their laser cannons to unleash a powerful lock-on laser.

-In addition to Corridor Mode, some stages of the game, including multiplayer and most boss fights, take place in "All-Range Mode".
+In addition to Corridor Mode, some stages, including multiplayer and most boss fights, take place in "All-Range Mode".
 In this variant, the player can move freely in a three-dimensional space within the confines of a large arena.
 The Arwing can also perform one new maneuver in All-Range Mode: a U-Turn to change direction.

-Throughout the game, the player can fly or drive through power-ups to collect them.
+The player can fly or drive through power-ups to collect them.
 These include silver and gold rings that refill the vehicle's shields, weapon upgrades, wing repairs, extra lives, and Nova bombs.

 Returning from the original Star Fox are wingmen that fly with the player in their own Arwings.
 Fox's wingmen periodically attack enemies or are pursued into the player's field of view, requiring the player to shoot down the pursuers before the wingman has to retreat to the Great Fox mothership for repairs (the character will then be unavailable to start the next stage, but may return if enough time passes).
 Each wingman provides a different form of assistance to the player: Slippy Toad scans bosses and displays their shields on the player's screen, Peppy Hare provides gameplay advice, and Falco Lombardi occasionally locates alternate routes through stages.
 Some stages also feature special appearances from supporting characters Katt Monroe or Bill Grey, who assist the team.

 The game features a branching level system, in which more difficult paths are unlocked by completing certain objectives.
 Players can also change paths once the current mission is accomplished.
-All of the game's possible routes start at Corneria, eventually putting the player in contact with the Star Wolf Team, and end at Venom in a confrontation with Andross.
+All routes start at Corneria, eventually putting the player in contact with the Star Wolf Team, and end at Venom in a confrontation with Andross.

-To add replay challenge, the game also features awardable medals, which are earned by accomplishing a mission with all wingmen intact and having achieved a certain hit total.
+Medals are earned by accomplishing a mission with all wingmen intact with a certain hit total.
 Obtaining medals unlocks bonus features, such as new multiplayer vehicles, cosmetic changes to Fox in single player, and additional game settings such as "Expert Mode".